Free MRR Calculator

 What is a good MRR growth rate?

 For early-stage SaaS companies, aim for 10-20% month-over-month MRR growth.
-As you scale, 5-10% monthly growth is considered strong.
+As you scale past $1M ARR, 5-10% monthly growth is considered strong.
 The key is consistent, sustainable growth rather than explosive but unsustainable spikes.
+Companies growing at 20%+ monthly can reach $100M ARR in 5 years.

 How do I calculate MRR with annual plans?

 Divide the annual contract value by 12 to get the monthly equivalent.
 For example, a customer paying $1,200/year contributes $100 to your MRR.
-This normalization helps you compare growth across different billing frequencies.
+This normalization helps you compare growth across different billing frequencies and gives you an accurate picture of your monthly revenue.

 What's the difference between MRR and revenue?

-MRR only includes recurring subscription revenue, while total revenue includes one-time fees, professional services, and other non-recurring income.
+MRR only includes recurring subscription revenue, while total revenue includes one-time fees, professional services, setup fees, and other non-recurring income.
 MRR gives a clearer picture of your subscription business health and predictability.
+Investors focus on MRR because it represents sustainable, predictable income.

 How is MRR used in SaaS valuations?

-Investors typically value SaaS companies at a multiple of ARR (Annual Recurring Revenue).
-Common multiples range from 5-10x ARR for established companies, though high-growth startups can command higher multiples.
-Your MRR × 12 gives you ARR for valuation purposes.
+Investors typically value SaaS companies at a multiple of ARR (Annual Recurring Revenue = MRR × 12).
+Common multiples range from 5-10x ARR for established companies with 20-40% growth, though high-growth startups (100%+ growth) can command 15-30x ARR multiples.
+Your MRR directly impacts your company valuation.